dat-ecosystem-archive/hyperdrive-import-files/README.md

 - `fileCount`: The count of currently known files
 - `totalSize`: Total file size in bytes
-- `bytesImported`: Amount of bytes imported so far
+- `bytesImported`: Amount of bytes imported so far.
+This may not be the same as `totalSize` if a file was updated or skipped.

 ## License